TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 25/Ezekiel 25.8.md

 ---

-Thus saith the Lord Jehovah: Because that Moab and Seir do say, Behold, the house of Judah is like unto all the nations;
+Thus says the Lord Yahweh: Because Moab and Seir say, Behold, the house of Judah is like all the nations;